 University documentation from appropriate departments.
 Students must understand that their personal letter alone will not suffice as verifiable documentation.

-Late drops are to be submitted to the counter of Academic Advising and Retention Services in the Student Services Center or using the DocuSign petition.
+Late drops are to be submitted to the Undergraduate Advising and Success Center (UASC) in Administration 150 or email@example.com using the DocuSign petition.